AdobeDocs/experience-manager-64.en/help/communities/moderation.md

 Flagging limits the referenced UGC displayed to posts which are flagged or hidden.

-Once a piece of content is flagged, it remains flagged until you unflag that single piece of content by selecting the **Flag** button once again.
+Once a piece of content is flagged, it remains flagged until you unflag that single piece of content by selecting the **[!UICONTROL Flag]** button once again.
 Note that there are no flagging levels, such as important or followup.

 ![chlimage_1-476](assets/chlimage_1-476.png)